-The shiny polish seen on marble slabs, tile and other stones is achieved by high friction using big machines at the factory long before it gets to a show room or customer.
+The shiny polish seen on marble slabs, tile and other stones is achieved by high friction on huge stone polishing machines at the factory long before it gets to a show room or customer.

 A certain finish can be changed or re-finished after installation, but this requires the skill of an experienced marble repair professional using special tools, abrasives and a multi-step process... not just a wipe down with a chemical or "polish".

 Thus, creating a particular finish on marble (or any stone) or polishing marble to make it "shiny" is not a DIY job.

 However, let me explain the subtle distinction that arises with the issue of etching.

 Marble (travertine, limestone and any "calcitic" stone too) is sensitive and reactive with certain types of foods, products and chemicals, which can damage the surface finish leaving dull and/or lighter-colored whitish spot often described as a "water spot", "water stain", "glass-ring", or "ghost stain".

 So, if you spill acidic orange juice (or any of the many other acidic foods and drinks) on marble it will corrode the surface.
 This corrosive chemical reaction will essentially eliminate the shiny surface layer achieved from the marble polishing process described above revealing the dull marble underneath.